athenarc/scientific-summarization-api/README.md

 python test_api.py
 ```
 The test suite covers all primary API functionality, including all summarization strategies, input validation, and error handling scenarios.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these guidelines:

-1.  **Code Style**: Adhere to PEP 8 and format code with Black.
-2.  **Type Hints**: Add type annotations to all functions and methods.
-3.  **Testing**: Write or update tests for any new features or bug fixes.
-4.  **Documentation**: Keep the README and API docs up-to-date.

----